 A key challenge has been to accurately track over time, and with high spatiotemporal resolution, the neural representations during the performance of a repertoire of simple actions.
 We used intracortical brain-computer interfaces (BCIs) based on mesoscale electrocorticography (ECoG) (Leuthardt et al., 2004; Wang et al., 2013; Vansteensel et al., 2016; Degenhart et al., 2018; Benabid et al., 2019; Pels et al., 2019; Angrick et al., 2021; Moses et al., 2021; Silversmith et al., 2021; Metzger et al., 2022; Angrick et al., 2023) to understand principles of how the nervous system might balance the representational stability and plasticity of a repertoire of simple, imagined actions spanning the whole body.
 We first established that an ECoG grid covering large-scale sensorimotor cortex across a single brain hemisphere could represent imagined movements of body parts spanning the whole body.
-This allowed us to identify a mesoscale representational structure based on the pairwise separation or distance between movements’ neural distributions (Ejaz et al., 2015; Leonard et al., 2020; Natraj et al., 2022) on a low-dimensional mesoscale ‘manifold’ (Bouchard et al., 2013; Gallego et al., 2017; Flint et al., 2020; Natraj et al., 2022; Ottenhoff et al., 2022) on a given day.
+This allowed us to identify a representational structure based on the pairwise separation or distance between movements (Ejaz et al., 2015; Leonard et al., 2020; Natraj et al., 2022) on a low-dimensional mesoscale ‘manifold’ (Bouchard et al., 2013; Gallego et al., 2017; Flint et al., 2020; Natraj et al., 2022; Ottenhoff et al., 2022) on a given day.
 We then assessed the neural statistics affecting the representational structure across days and during long-term learning in the context of complex neuroprosthetic control.

 We found that the mesoscale representations of each imagined action – ‘open-loop’ and without feedback – demonstrated a net drift across days.
 Specifically, the centroids of their respective distributions drifted; this also resulted in net shifts of the manifold location across days.
-However, the relative representational structure across the repertoire was remarkably stable day-to-day.
-Strikingly, the trial-to-trial variance of repeated presentations could be flexibly modulated during closed-loop BCI control to stably modify the representational structure.
+However, the relative representational structure across the repertoire on the manifold was remarkably stable day-to-day.
+Strikingly, variance within and across repeated presentations could be flexibly modulated during closed-loop BCI control - with visual feedback - to stably modify the representational structure.
+Such representational changes were most pronounced after closed-loop decoder adaptation.
 Thus, within any single BCI session there were rapid increases in discernability between movements in comparison to the open-loop condition.
 This was driven primarily by variance reductions and without any relative changes in somatotopy.
 With such feedback and practice, discernability between the representation of actions increased across days and remained remarkably contextually specific to the BCI.
 From a translational perspective, accounting for drift in our decoders and leveraging the flexibility of representations across BCI contexts allowed ‘plug and play’ control – i.e., without any need for decoder updates (Silversmith et al., 2021).
 This culminated in skilled reach-to-grasp neuroprosthetic control for over 7 months with a fixed deep-learning based decoder.
 Our findings indicate that ECoG signals can offer fundamental insight into the relative representational stability of a repertoire of well-rehearsed actions in humans as well as how their statistics can be adapted, despite net representational drift, for novel contextual learning.
 This also enabled highly clinically relevant long-term stable neuroprosthetic control, resembling the consolidation of skilled movement control in able-bodied subjects.

 Results